• Home

 Picture

-Bondable Strain Gauges are small, single use items that are designed for measuring strain in a variety of materials without the need to be physically present at the point of measurement.
-Multiple positions can be measured at one time also.
+Bondable strain gauges are small, single use items that are designed for measuring strain in a variety of materials without the need to be physically present at the point of measurement.
+Multiple points (up to 8) can be measured simultaneously at a rate of up to 100hz.

 Application